PkmX/lcamera/README.md

 ## Known Issues

 * AWB does not work in manual exposure mode.
 You can workaround the problem by setting the white balance in AE mode and switching back to manual mode.
+* There appears to be image distortion effects at very fast shutter speed.
+* Image distrotion with focus stacking.

 Please report any bugs on GitHub's issue tracker.